top of page

 Some of the most common risks we see small businesses face include:

-• Misclassification of employees (W2s) vs. contractors (1099s) - which can trigger audits, fines, and back pay penalties.
+• Misclassification of employees (W2s) vs. contractors (1099s): This can trigger audits, fines, and back pay penalties.

-• Outdated or missing employee handbooks - which means you have no written defense if an employee challenges you.
+• Outdated or missing employee handbooks: Without these, you have no written defense if an employee challenges you.

-• Wage and hour mistakes - overtime miscalculations, missed meal breaks, incorrect payroll practices.
+• Wage and hour mistakes: This includes overtime miscalculations, missed meal breaks, and incorrect payroll practices.

-• Failure to document performance issues - leaving your company vulnerable in wrongful termination claims.
+• Failure to document performance issues: This leaves your company vulnerable in wrongful termination claims.

 These issues aren’t just “oops” moments—they can sink a business.